OR WAIT null SECS

 Air Velocity Sensors

-Many of the earlier sensors are only suitable for periodic, manual air velocity monitoring to conform that the cleanroom is meeting design and engineering specifications (e.g., vane aerometers).3 A preferred situation would be continuous air velocity measurements in HVAC ducts, at the HEPA filter face, and above the workspace.
-Modern sensor types are non-invasive with wireless communication providing continuous or periodic velocity, temperature, and humidity measurements.
+Many of the earlier sensors are only suitable for periodic, manual air velocity monitoring to conform that the clean room is meeting design and engineering specifications (eg, vane aerometers).3 A preferred situation would be continuous air velocity measurements in HVAC ducts, at the HEPA filter face, and above the workspace.
+Modern sensor types are noninvasive with wireless communication providing continuous or periodic velocity, temperature, and humidity measurements.

 Advanced sensor types and technology may be summarized as follows:

 During the vial-sealing process, the component dimensions and materials play a critical role in creating a robust and adequate seal that will satisfy container-closure integrity (CCI).5 Although these properties of stopper diameter and height are manufactured within certain tolerances, there exist lot-to-lot variabilities and aging effects.
-If not taken into consideration during initial design, these factors can potentially impact the residual seal force (RSF) for a container closure system.
+If not taken into consideration during initial design, these factors can potentially impact the residual seal force (RSF) for a container-closure system.
 RSF of the vial, while not predictive or causal, is correlated with CCI.

 To enhance the immunological response of recipients to many vaccines, alumina-based adjuvants are added to the formulation that adsorb the antigen to the adjuvant.
 The particle size distribution and the crystallinity of the aluminum phosphate depend on the source of aluminum chloride hexahydrate and sodium phosphate tribasic dodecahydrate and the aluminum phosphate preparation.
 The homogeneity of the formulation after mixing and filling may be verified by analytical methods including infrared and Raman spectrometry (off-line), focused beam reflectance measurement, and laser diffraction (in-line).7

 Data generated during continuous monitoring may be subjected to control charting to set alert and action levels and recognize adverse trends.
-However, univariate control charts track only a single parameter over time, which is insufficient for complex process like aseptic processing that have multiple operating parameters and environmental monitoring results.
+However, univariate control charts track only a single parameter over time, which is insufficient for complex processes like aseptic processing that have multiple operating parameters and environmental monitoring results.

-Multivariate statistical process control (MSPC) is defined as the application of multivariate statistical techniques to analyze complex process data with potentially correlated variables.8 For example, a publication on monitoring surgical suites demonstrated a moderate correlation (around 0.7) between non-viable particle counts, biofluorescent particle counts and colony-forming units.9 Other parameters are likely to be proven to be correlated.
+Multivariate statistical process control (MSPC) is defined as the application of multivariate statistical techniques to analyze complex process data with potentially correlated variables.8 For example, a publication on monitoring surgical suites demonstrated a moderate correlation (around 0.7) between nonviable particle counts, biofluorescent particle counts, and colony-forming units.9 Other parameters are likely to be proven to be correlated.
 MSPC in combination with automated data collection and analysis may be used to generate control charts based on a multivariate (chemometric) model.
 These charts can then be used to control and improve manufacturing processes including environmental control in aseptic processing areas, sound alarms when anomalies are detected, and report summaries on a dashboard.

 Other publications point out the application of MSPC to downstream processing of monoclonal antibodies, which is a stepwise, continuous operation where the process is advanced without data at risk.10